Doomakia-Dev/DeadDogma/Races/Silhou.md

 #  Capabilities
 Your vantablack fur and lightweight body give you an exceptional edge in stealth and agility.

-## Vantablack fur
+## Vantablack Feline
 [Silhou]

-When in perfect darkness, add half your proficiency (rounded down) to your stealth roll, even if you already have proficiency or expertise in the skill.
+Your incredibly dark fur and lightweight body give you an advantage in not being seen nor hit.
+You have proficiency in Evasion.
+When concealed by darkness, skullduggery rolls to sneak gain a +2 circumstance bonus.

 ## Gob-kat limbs
 [Silhou]